GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

-One interesting thing about this model is that the splitting of input images into 20x20 tiles (so that they can be run through the classifier) was done in the `serving_input_fn` function so that it happens on the fly when the model is deployed on ML Engine.
-It is a good example of how deployed models can run preprocessing on their input data directly on ML Engine while serving.
+One interesting thing about this model is that the splitting of input images into 20x20 tiles (so that they can be run through the classifier) was done in the `serving_input_fn` function so that it happens on the fly when the model is deployed on AI Platform.
+It is a good example of how deployed models can run preprocessing on their input data directly on AI Platform while serving.
 Code here: [trainer/train.py](trainer/train.py) function `serving_input_fn`.